ghazalna/ghazalna/README.md

-# Ghazal Nazari - Data Science and AI Enthusiast 👩‍💻
+# Ghazal Nazari - Data Scientist 👩‍💻

 Hello, I'm Ghazal Nazari, a passionate data scientist and AI enthusiast with a master's degree in industrial engineering and international management.
 Currently, I am gaining valuable experience as a week student at Mercedes Benz service group in Berlin.
 My diverse background includes roles in business, finance, supply chain, industrial engineering, and project management.